-This document lists the best practices for cloning a Symantec Endpoint Protection (SEP) 12.1/14/14.2 client in either a physical, or virtual, environment.
+This document lists the best practices for cloning a SEP 14/14.2/14.3.x client in either a physical, or virtual, environment.
 If you do not follow these best practices, then cloned Endpoint Protection clients will have duplicate identifiers, which will result in problems with management and inaccuracies in reporting.

-These instructions are for Windows clients; for Macintosh clients, see Related Articles.
+These instructions are for Windows clients; for Macintosh clients, see Deploying Endpoint Protection for Mac as part of a drive image for cloning.

 Prepare clients for cloning using ClientSideClonePrepTool

-- In SEP 14.0 RU1 and above, turn off Application Hardening feature for this client, otherwise clone prep utility might be blocked when Hardening Enforcement policies are applied.
+- In SEP 14.0 RU1 and above, turn off the Application Hardening feature for this client, otherwise the clone prep tool might be blocked when Hardening Enforcement policies are applied

 Note: For Windows 10 32-bit/64-bit, the ClientSideClonePrepTool.exe tool needs to be run with elevated privileges (e.g. "Run as administrator").